dev24il/GabUp-App/README.md

    ```bash
    nodemon server.js
    ```
-5. Open your web browser and visit http://localhost:3000 to access the GabUp-app.
+5. Open your web browser and visit http://localhost:3000 to access the ChatBridge.

 # Technologies Used